akshaybahadur21/Search/readme.md

 ## Searching Algorithms
-This code helps you to understand the different Searchind algorithms.
+This code helps you to understand the different Searching algorithms.
 The sorting algorithms depicted in this code are:
 1) Linear Search
-2) Binary Seacrh
+2) Binary Search
 3) Binary Search with recursion

 ### Code Requirements